James Patterson to headline 7th Annual STEAM Luncheon

 Furthermore, he sees the series as some of his most significant work, perhaps helping more girls to consider careers in STEAM-related fields.
 And, as literacy makes all STEAM learning possible, Patterson may be encouraging everyone to transform their own lives through literacy.

 The STEAM luncheon is part of Palm Beach State College’s STEAM initiative, which aims to impact the projected shortage of local, skilled professionals in STEAM fields (Science, Technology, Engineering, Arts and Math).
 Goals for the initiative include increasing student scholarships, business partnerships, internships and other academic program enhancements to prepare more graduates for these high-wage, high demand positions.

-Sponsors for the luncheon are Alpha Media, Ideabar, Modernizing Medicine, Pratt & Whitney, PNC and South Florida PBS.
+Other sponsors for the luncheon are 107.9FM and 97.9FM WRMF, Art Hive Magazine, CIBC Private Wealth Management, Ideabar, Modernizing Medicine, Kaufman Lynn Construction, the Palm Beach Post, Pratt & Whitney, PNC and South Florida PBS.
 Individual tickets are $150.
 A table of 10 is $1,500.
 To order, visit www.palmbeachstate.edu/foundation/steam or call the Foundation office at 561-868-3450.